GabrielProstitis/kqx.io/content/writeups/inline8.md

 ### RCE
 The only remaining question is what to overwrite with our primitive, there is no shortage of function pointers on the heap but they sadly all get called with `interp` as their first argument, which is a [struct that represents the internal state of the interpreter](https://github.com/pcmacdon/jsish/blob/master/src/jsiInt.h#L1095), so we could first overwrite the first qword of `interp` with `/bin/sh` and then overwrite a function pointer to `system@plt`.

-Luckily the `interp` struct itself contains some function pointers so we can save ourself an extra write!
+Luckily the `interp` struct itself contains some function pointers so we can save ourselves an extra write!

 We will first target the 0x90-sized bins entry of the `tcache_struct` to increase the size of our arbitrary write, and then overwrite `interp->sig` with `/bin/sh` and `interp->debugOpts.hook` with `system@plt`.